pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

       from the new issuer and serve them.

 Other
+: Complete the following steps

-: You can use any other cert-manager-supported `ClusterIssuer` as an ingress issuer for Tanzu Application Platform.
+  You can use any other cert-manager-supported `ClusterIssuer` as an ingress issuer for Tanzu Application Platform.

   cert-manager supports a host of in-tree and out-of-tree issuers.
 See